• Puntos de partida (10th edition)

 • Workbook / Laboratory Manual to accompany Puntos de partida — volume 1 (10th edition)

 • You also need access to a good Spanish-English dictionary.
 Several are available for sale in the bookstore and there are others in our library.
 From Logan Library I recommend the Gran diccionario español-inglés — English-Spanish dictionary published by Larousse [463.21 G753d 1994].
 For an on-line dictionary I highly recommend www.wordreference.com.
-Although it is too difficult for this class, when you are ready for a good Spanish to Spanish dictionary the Real Academia Española is a definitive source: www.rae.es.
+And, although it is too advanced for this class, when you are ready for a good Spanish to Spanish dictionary the Real Academia Española is a definitive source: www.rae.es.

 To developing speaking, listening, reading and writing skills in Spanish, to acquire vocabulary and grammatical structures for effective and accurate communication, and to develop an awareness of Spanish-speaking peoples and their cultures.